johandry/vaio_centos_setup/README.md

 ## Install CentOS 7

-I will a USB Flash drive to install CentOS 7 and I'm using a Mac OS X 10.10 to download and setup the USB.
-In any Unix-like computer download Centos 7 ISO.
-You may go to http://centos.org/download/ to get the latest version.
+I use a USB Flash drive to install CentOS 7 and I'm using a Mac OS X 10.10 to download and setup the USB Flash drive.
+Download Centos 7 ISO with wget and you may go to http://centos.org/download/ to get the URL of the latest version.

 ```
 wget http://mirrors.unifiedlayer.com/centos/7/isos/x86_64/CentOS-7-x86_64-DVD-1503-01.iso
 ```

-If you are in Mac OS X convert the ISO to DMG create the USB.
 You may skip this step if you are in Linux.
-The first command is to identify where the USB is mounted, in this case it is /dev/disk2.
-So, replace it for the disk that is mounted in your Mac.
+If you are in Mac OS X convert the ISO to DMG.
+The first command is to identify where the USB Flash drive is mounted, in this case it is /dev/disk2 and that's the value for USB_DISK.
+So, replace MOUNT_ON value for the disk that is using the USB Flash in your Mac.

 ```
 diskutil list
+USB_DISK=/dev/disk2
-diskutil umountDisk /dev/disk2
+diskutil umountDisk $USB_DISK
-sudo dd if=CentOS-7-x86_64-DVD-1503-01.dmg of=/dev/disk2
+sudo dd if=CentOS-7-x86_64-DVD-1503-01.dmg of=$USB_DISK

 ```
+If you are on Linux machine, just use the dd command with the ISO file.

-Once it is done you can unplug the USB Flash drive, plug it in the VAIO to start the install of CentOS 7.
+Once it is done you can unplug the USB Flash drive form the Mac or Linux machine and plug it in the VAIO to start the install of CentOS 7.

 A few notes about the install: